-In most cases the drain will require high pressure jetting to clean the drain prior to surveying, this ensures that the footage, photographs and report will be of the highest quality.
-A typical home buyers CCTV drain survey on a standard 3 bedroom home will take about three hours, the first hour to clean the drainage system and the remaining two hours to carry out the survey.
+In most cases the drain will require high pressure jetting to clean the drain prior to surveying.
+This ensures that the footage, photographs and report will be of the highest quality.
+A typical home buyers CCTV drain survey on a standard 3 bedroom home will take around three hours.
+The first hour to clean the drainage system and the remaining two hours to carry out the survey.
 When booking a survey always be sure that you have been quoted for jetting as well as surveying.

 What is in the report?

-At Advance Drains, our NADC C-D-S (Certified Drainage Surveyor) will provide you with an easy to read and understand report which will include the following:
+At Advance Drain Services, our NADC C-D-S (Certified Drainage Surveyor) will provide you with an easy to read report, which will include the following:

 - Structural Condition Reporting/analysis

 - Misconnections identification and reporting

 - Detection of vermin within the drainage system

 We will also provide a PDF report and live feed link.

 - Mortgage lenders and insurance companies may request a drain survey.
 These reports will satisfy all parties including solicitors for CON29DW’s (Water Searches)